-Mike Anderson, the player's partner, had his father killed during Anubis's ascent to power and dedicated his life to training and gaining control.
+Mike Anderson, the player's partner, lost his father during Anubis's ascent to power and has dedicated his life to training himself until he was strong enough to defeat Anubis.
 However, to even get the chance to fight Anubis, the player (as the ST's gunner) and Mike must fight through all of Anubis's Battle Chiefs, each of whom controls a region of the world.

 The STs fight one-on-one, and with only the most basic of rules: the object is to destroy the other ST before it destroys the player's.
 This is accomplished by shooting the other ST (with the Super Scope peripheral), while at the same time shooting its projectiles before they hit the player.

-The gun works in a rapid-fire mode, where the player can simply hold down the first button, or it can be used to shoot energy bolts.
-These energy bolts can only be fired when the energy bar has been filled up, and it then drains the bar.
-Charging the bar accomplished by not firing, so going for an energy bolt can be a risky maneuver.
+The gun works in a rapid-fire mode, where the player can simply hold down the first button, or it can be charged to shoot energy bolts.
+These energy bolts can only be fired when the energy bar has been filled up, and the bar is drained after each shot.
+The bar charges whenever the player is not shooting, so going for an energy bolt can be a risky maneuver.
 However, it is important to note that some of the opponents' attacks can only be deflected by an energy bolt.